DominicMonares/spp-extras/README.md

 Desktop application for WoW Single Player Project extras.

 TODO
-- Transfer all previous code to new boilerplate
 - Add source code and bug report links at in top menu
 - Remove default boilerplate logs/messages
 - Optimize